 • The other 2 wires are meant to power the thermostat itself

-Diving a bit deeper, a thermostat dictates an on/off command to the relay it is connected to on the HVAC system.
+Going a bit deeper, a thermostat issues an on/off command via the relay it is connected to in the HVAC system.

 Let's say you need to cool down a hot San Diego apartment to a comfortable 72°F. You turn on your AC in "Cool" mode and set your thermostat to 72°.